doctrine/orm/docs/en/reference/tools.rst

 ----------------

-The Doctrine Console is a Command Line Interface tool for simplifying common administration tasks during the development of a project that uses Doctrine 2.
+The Doctrine Console is a Command Line Interface tool for simplifying common administration tasks during the development of a project that uses ORM.

 Take a look at the :doc:`Installation and Configuration <configuration>` chapter for more information how to setup the console command.